eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Solid analytical and problem-solving skills; ability to think strategically
 	- Demonstrated ability to communicate complex ideas clearly and concisely as well as proven ability to effectively interface and influence at all levels of an organization
-	- Moderate proficiency with MS Project as well as MS Visio, Excel and PowerPoint Minimum of 2 years of experience with transactional-based continuous improvement projectsxx=]
+	- Moderate proficiency with MS Project as well as MS Visio, Excel and PowerPoint
+	- Minimum of 2 years of experience with transactional-based continuous improvement projects